zeta1999/korali/tools/mdev/solver/README.rst

 [MODULENAME]
 **************************

-Here goes the description of the new module: [MODULENAME]
+Here goes the description of the new solver module: [MODULENAME]

 You can add code: